 How to Tell Whether Your Illness Is Part of Something Bigger

 No one likes to get sick.
 Whether it’s a mildly inconvenient head cold or a serious infection that requires hospitalization, illness is never any fun.
-While many illnesses can’t be blamed on negligent or intentional acts, individuals or companies can often be held liable for issues like food poisoning.
-First, it’s critical that you understand the difference between food poisoning and similar illnesses like the flu.
+While many illnesses can’t be blamed on negligent or intentional acts, individuals or companies can often be held liable for issues like food poisoning illness.
+First, it’s critical that you understand the difference between food poisoning illness and similar illnesses like the flu.

 What’s Food Poisoning?

 Food poisoning describes a surprisingly broad collection of illnesses.
 The severity of food poisoning can vary widely: Whereas many sufferers report only nausea, cramping and other mild discomfort, others require hospitalization and may suffer life-threatening complications.
 The organisms that most commonly cause food poisoning include: